wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 When using only a single core, the 15 tasks will take 15 seconds to complete.

-When increasing the number of cores to 5, the same tasks can now be completed in 3 seconds, and there is no idle time (since 5 divides 15).
+When increasing the number of cores to 5, the program runs in 3 seconds, and there is no idle time (since 5 divides 15).
 Therefore parallel efficiency is 100%.

 When increasing the number
-of cores to 10, the tasks take 2 seconds.
+of cores to 10, the program runs in 2 seconds.
 In this scenario, for the last second, 5 out of the 10 cores are idle.
 Therefore, efficiency is less than 100% (it is 75%).

-We conclude that we should go with the 5-core computer (even though the 10-core computer completes the tasks sooner, our concern here is parallel efficiency).
+We conclude that we should go with the 5-core computer (even though the 10-core computer completes the program faster, our concern here is parallel efficiency).
   </div>
 </div>
 <p></p>